asmitbm/contributors-guide/pages/Suggesting-enhancements.md

 #### Working on your suggestion

+You want to work on the idea yourself?
 We heavily appreciate your willingness to work on the product if you want to work on the enhancement/feature you suggested by contributing to the code.
 If you get stuck or run into problems while contributing code, our team will help you.
 Simply post your question in our [Slack](https://weaviate.slack.com/).

 #### Setting up your development environment